Gender inequality in South Korea

 South Korea has experienced significant improvements for social changes in recent years, compared to previous times, when Confucianism was deeply imbued in the culture.
 Gender roles and gender identities have been modified in response to modernity.
 Gender inequality in South Korea has been described as being derived from deeply rooted ideologies with specifically defined gender-roles.
 While it remains prevalent in South Korea's economy and politics, gender inequality has decreased in healthcare and education.
+Gender payment gap remains a major issue; as of 2023, South Korean women earn $22,750 less than men based on 2021 purchasing power parity.
+South Korea has generally ranked low in gender equality indexes, ranking last in the Glass Ceiling Index published by The Economist in 2020 and 101st out of 148 countries in the World Economic Forum's Global Gender Gap Report.

 Gender statistics

 Due to the various methods of calculating and measuring gender inequality, South Korea's gender inequality rankings vary across different reports.
 While the 2017 UNDP Gender Inequality Index ranks South Korea 10th out of 160 countries, the World Economic Forum ranks South Korea 118th out of 144 countries in its 2017 Global Gender Gap Report.
 In their 2013 study, Branisa et al. explain that indices like the Global Gender Gap Index tend to be "outcome-focused", which means they focus on gender inequalities in agency and in well-being.

 Indices like the Social Institutions and Gender Index (SIGI) focus on the origins of gender inequalities, such as laws and norms.
 South Korea is one of three OECD countries that did not receive a perfect SIGI score.
 While the SIGI did not give South Korea an overall ranking, the country was reported to have very low levels of discriminatory family code, low levels of restricted civil liberties, and medium levels of restricted resources and assets.

 In 2010, 93% of South Koreans surveyed believed women should have equal rights to men, and among them, 71% believe more changes are needed before that goal is achieved.